exasol/saas-api-python/doc/developer_guide/developer_guide.md

 If this check fails, it is likely for one of the following causes:

 * SaaS API could have changed in the meantime (should be detected automatically)
-* SaaS production vs. live system potentially can have subtle differences in the json API description (for api generation the production system is used)
+* SaaS production vs. live system potentially can have subtle differences in the JSON API description (for api generation the production system is used)
 * The version of python used changed
 * The version of the generator openapi-python-client changed